Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Related works

 \subsection{Adaptive weighting schemes}

 A wide range of imaging problems is cast into optimizing an energy function, which contains a data-fidelity term and a regularization term.
-The relative importance between two terms is usually characterized by a scalar as a hyperparameter.
+The relative importance between the two terms is usually tuned via hyperparameter optimization.
 However, such a strategy disregards the heteroscedastic nature of the error residuals \cite{wong_adaptive_2021}.
-To address this issue, several adaptive weighting schemes are proposed to weigh the data-fidelity term throughout optimization, accounting for non-uniform characteristics of the errors \cite{hong_adaptive_2017,hong_adaptive_2017-1,wong_bilateral_2019}. \citet{wong_adaptive_2021} later extends the above formulation to multi-frame setting.
+Several adaptive weighting schemes have been proposed to address this issue by adjusting the weighting throughout optimization \cite{hong_adaptive_2017,wong_bilateral_2019}.
+Wong et al.~\cite{wong_adaptive_2021} extended the formulation to multi-frame setting.
 In this paper, we selected AdaReg \cite{wong_bilateral_2019} and AdaFrame \cite{wong_adaptive_2021} as baselines to compare with our proposed adaptive signal-to-noise weighting scheme.